 While most children only have mild separation anxiety, for others it’s a big issue that requires strategic intervention from the various caregivers in your child’s life.
 We spoke to Melanie Hartgill, an educational psychologist, about how to deal with the various challenges that this developmental phase represents.
 Here’s what she had to say.

-The first step, Melanie explains, is understanding that separation anxiety is a perfectly normal developmental stage and that most if not all children go through it in some way or another.
+Understand what separation anxiety is The first step, Melanie explains, is understanding that separation anxiety is a perfectly normal developmental stage and that most if not all children go through it in some way or another.
 There are, however, distinct types of separation anxiety and they need to be dealt with differently.

 Baby separation anxiety